Best Practices for Generative AI in Research

 How exactly to accomplish this is the tricky part.

-Initially, there were instances of researchers listing a specific AI tool as co-author on their manuscripts.
+Initially, there were instances of researchers listing a specific AI tool as co-authors on their manuscripts.
 The new practice sparked immediate backlash and rebuttal in both the science and publishing industries for good reason.
 AI, machine learning, and algorithmic tools in general do not meet the criteria of authorship.
 Most importantly, it cannot take responsibility nor be held accountable for the content.

-There was also discussion about implementing a disclosure system.
+There was also a discussion about implementing a disclosure system.
 The system involved adding a disclaimer to written works that would help readers quickly identify who or what contributed information.
 Robert J. Gates proposed a simple model:

-• Disclosure: The following content was generated entirely by an AI-based system based on specific requests asked of the AI system.
+- Disclosure: The following content was generated entirely by an AI-based system based on specific requests asked of the AI system.

-• Disclosure: The following content was generated by me with the assistance of an AI-based system to augment the effort.
+- Disclosure: The following content was generated by me with the assistance of an AI-based system to augment the effort.

-• Disclosure: The following content was generated entirely by me without assistance from an AI-based system.
+- Disclosure: The following content was generated entirely by me without assistance from an AI-based system.

 How to cite the use of AI is still evolving.
 Understanding when it is necessary can be confusing, but it is always best to err on the side of caution.
 Follow your institution’s and intended journal’s guidelines explicitly.
 Never assume ‘they won’t find out.’

 AI detectors exist.
-They’re growing in number and becoming more accurate everyday.
+They’re growing in number and becoming more accurate every day.
 They are used extensively by professors, peers, editors, and anyone else who wants to know how a piece was written.
-Many of these tools detect AI generated text and images and determine what percentage of the work was done by AI by highlighting the parts.
+Many of these tools detect AI-generated text and images and determine what percentage of the work was done by AI by highlighting the parts.

 Does a human need to oversee all the AI outputs?